4gh/WorldBankData.jl/README.md

 function search_wdi(data_source, entry, regex)
 ```

-The data_source is either countries or indicators.
-The entry is one of
+The `data_source` is either `countries` or `indicators`.
+The entry is
-the attributes.
-The regex is the regular expression to search for.
+one of the attributes (like name).
+The regex is the regular expression
+to search for.

-The search function uses two dataframes `country_cache` and
+The search function uses two DataFrames `country_cache` and
 `indicator_cache` and searches through these.
 On the first search it
 will download the data from the World Bank website.
 This takes much
 longer for the larger indicators data.
 This only happens once per